lexiforest/curl-impersonate/docs/curl-impersonate-flags.md

 Dash-separated list of TLS extension type IDs controlling the order of extensions in the ClientHello.

 **Important: this is both an ordering AND a filtering mechanism.** Only extensions whose type IDs appear in the list will be included in the ClientHello.
-Extensions that are "enabled" (e.g. via `--tls-signed-cert-timestamps` or the hardcoded `status_request`) but not listed in the order string will be silently omitted.
-This is how the mitmproxy profile excludes `status_request` (5) even though the CLI tool unconditionally enables it.
+Extensions that are "enabled" (e.g. via `--tls-signed-cert-timestamps` or the default-on `status_request`) but not listed in the order string will be silently omitted.
+This is how the mitmproxy profile excludes `status_request` (5) even though it's on by default.

 When this option is `NULL` (as for Chrome profiles), BoringSSL uses its default order and includes all enabled extensions.
 When set explicitly (Firefox, Tor, mitmproxy profiles), it gives precise control over both presence and order.